AngusBB/An-Improved-Variational-Method-for-Image-Denoising/README.md

 # An-Improved-Variational-Method-for-Image-Denoising Result Illustrations

-Mixed-Norm stands for our improved variational method.
+Mixed-Norm model stands for our improved variational method.
 PPS stands for product of PSNR and SSIM.

 ## dog